-About one month ago my thesis Risk Management in the Supply Chains of Entomology farms was published as an audiobook in all major platforms like iTunes, Audiobooks.com and Audible.
-I am still waiting for the first numbers, but at least three people have told me they have bought it!
+In April 2016 my thesis Risk Management in the Supply Chains of Entomology Farms was published as an audiobook in all major platforms like iTunes, Audiobooks.com and Audible.

-I got the idea from hearing multiple sources that “yeah the thesis sounds really interesting, but I do not have the time to read it”… Well, now you have no excuse left!
+I got the idea to do the audio version after hearing multiple sources that “yeah the thesis sounds really interesting, but I do not have the time to read it”… Well, now you have no excuse!

-Now when the project is happily over I thought I should share some of the experienced to help you out as well to make your own audiobook from an existing, ready written document:
+Now when the project is happily over I thought I should share some of the experience to help you out as well to make your own audiobook from an existing, ready written document:

 You can purchase the audiobook behind the following links:

 The audiobook also available at iTunes, just search for “Ilkka Taponen”.

 I am looking forward to hearing your thoughts about the work!